rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Process Diagram.md

 ### Production
 Overall, it is clear that there are six **distinct stages illustrated in the process, commencing with** producing eggs in the water and **ending with** the development of a mature frog.

+Overall, **there are four main steps** in the manufacture of cement: crushing the raw materials and mixing them, heating them, and then grinding the result into a fine powder.
+To make concrete, cement is mixed proportionally with other ingredients.

 ## Body Paragraph
 - The process / production / manufacturing begins when